-Of the 13 horses in group NA that developed fatal complications during the recovery period, three horses sustained a fracture, one horse developed nonweightbearing lameness of undiagnosed aetiology that could not be managed, one horse developed severe respiratory distress and eight horses developed severe respiratory distress and eight horses with myopathy-like signs, five were confirmed as myopathy and three did not receive a final diagnosis.
+Of the 13 horses in group NA that developed fatal complications during the recovery period, three horses sustained a fracture, one horse developed non-weightbearing lameness of undiagnosed aetiology that could not be managed, one horse developed severe respiratory distress and eight horses developed severe myopathy-like signs.
+Of the eight horses with myopathy-like signs, five were confirmed as myopathy and three did not receive a final diagnosis.
 Of the four horses in group A that developed fatal complications during the recovery period, one horse developed vascular collapse, two horses sustained a fracture and one horse died from acute airway obstruction.